Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Conclusion

 \section{Conclusion}

 In this study, we introduce $st$-LID, a novel method designed to improve the early and accurate detection of failures in landslide-prone areas.
 Unlike existing approaches that typically focus on either spatial or temporal aspects of displacement data, $st$-LID effectively incorporate both the spatial correlations and temporal dynamics inherent in the displacement data.
-By extending the traditional LID framework with a short-term temporal feature (velocity), spatially fusing the LID values in a neighborhood to incorporate spatial correlations, and introducing a temporal variant to account for long-term dependencies, our method offers a unified approach to identifying outliers across both space and time.
-Comprehensive experiments demonstrate the effectiveness and efficiency of the proposed $st$-LID in terms of early and precise failure detection.
+By extending the traditional LID framework with a short-term kinematic feature, Bayesian spatial fusion, and long-term temporal modeling, our unified framework robustly identifies the complex spatiotemporal outliers across highly diverse environmental and operational contexts without requiring site-specific tuning.
+Comprehensive experiments on three distinct real-world datasets demonstrate that $st$-LID provides a robust, interpretable, and computationally efficient foundation for early warning systems.
 These findings highlight the practical value of $st$-LID in real-world landslide early warning systems, paving the way for timely risk management and potentially saving lives.